-A billion-dollar industry driven by demand and increased deforestation
+A billion-dollar industry helped along by deforestation

-Several tragic stories and a few lucky cases
+Several tragic stories

 Sources: